menu icon

 • 💬 Comments

 The classic banana split these days is usually a scoop of vanilla, chocolate and strawberry ice cream, covered in chocolate sauce and various toppings, between a split banana.
-I have given this classic dessert a modern twist with homemade banana ice cream which really elevantes it to next level of deliciousness!
+I have given this classic dessert a modern twist with homemade banana ice cream which really elevates it to the next level of deliciousness!

 Close up diaganol view of banan split, with scoops of banan, then vanilla, then banan ice cream, fresh sliced banana on either side of ice cream scoops, chocolate sauce drizzled over ice cream and banana, whipped cream on top of ice cream scoops, chopped nuts and rainbow sprinkles over everything, cocktail cherries on top of whipped cream and sail shapped wafer pushed into cream and ice cream scoops, on a large white plate, with a grey background.